 The first is that all content needs a human touch.
 This is just wrong.
 Some texts just need facts.
 If, for example, a financial news service just wanted to list the performance of three stocks on a given day, a reporter could sit at their desk; look up the information; calculate the changes in stock price; compare those changes to previous days, weeks, and months; and then sit and write a report.

 That may look something like this, “The day’s best-performing stocks were all in the XXX industry, which has seen an average gain per stock in the past two weeks of x per cent.
 Those gaining the most today were A, B, and C, which saw individual increases of X, Y, and Z per cent.
 The rest of the market, however, has seen a slight fall on average of x per cent across individual stocks.”

 The function of that sentence is to inform, not entertain.
 And so it does not need to be well-written (although it would be nice if it was).
 It is therefore a passage that can be easily automated, especially since it deals in facts and figures.
 In fact, we have a project now producing similar texts at lightning speed.

 This brings us to the second assumption.
 Linklater thinks that speed is not an issue.
 It is, especially in news.
 To write the passage above might take a reporter thirty-to-forty-five minutes.
-Our system, the rtr textengine, can spit out multiple reports like this PER SECOND.
+Our natural language generation system, the rtr textengine, can spit out multiple reports like this PER SECOND.
 Here, it is not analysis that is most important, but speed.
 And computers beat humans on this every time.